hamzam2mhs/Game-Of-Life-Java/README.md

 # Game-Of-Life-Java

 I have written a Java code to enable a user to play a game of “Connect”, where players alternate dropping coloured playing pieces into a grid.
 The goal of the game is to get four of your pieces in a line (horizontal, diagonal or vertical) before the artificial intelligence does.
-The Artifical intelligence decides where to insert, I have made it more defensive, but I have made it in such a way that a human player can win, you can change the difficulty in the ArtificialIntelligence class accordingly.
+The Artificial intelligence decides where to insert, I have made it more defensive, but I have made it in such a way that a human player can win, you can change the difficulty in the ArtificialIntelligence class accordingly.